 The Royal Mews are on Buckingham Palace Road, central London.
 They are directly opposite Buckingham Palace garden.

 How do I get there?

 The closest Tube station to the Royal Mews is Victoria (Victoria, and Circle and District lines), which is a seven-minute walk away.
-Alternatively, use St James Park (Circle and District lines) which is a 10-minute walk, Hyde Park Corner (Piccadilly line) which is a 13-minute walk or Green Park (Victoria line), which is 14 minutes away on foot.
+Alternatively, use St James's Park (Circle and District lines) which is a 10-minute walk, Hyde Park Corner (Piccadilly line) which is a 13-minute walk or Green Park (Victoria line), which is 14 minutes away on foot.